SAE-V: Interpreting Multimodal Models for Enhanced Alignment: Details of Interpretability Experiment

 \subsection{Hyperparameter of \old{} and \ours{} Models Training}

 The hyperparameters of the training \old{} and \ours{} are shown in Table~\ref{tab:saetrain}.
 The differences in training parameters arise because the LLaVA-NeXT-7B model requires more GPU memory to handle vision input, so fewer batches can be cached.
 For the \old{} and \ours{} parameters, we set different hook layers and context sizes based on the distinct architectures of the two models.
 We also experimented with different feature numbers on both models, but found that only around 30,000 features are actually activated during training.
 All training runs were conducted until convergence.
-All \old{} and \ours{} training is performed on 8×A800 GPUs.
+All \old{} and \ours{} training is performed on 8×A800 GPUs and each training typically takes around $21$ hours.
 We ensured that the variations in the parameters did not affect the experiment results.